What is the Big Problem With Tiny Zones?

 Some alternative relief strategies are blow-by into the big zone or leaving a run open somewhere.
 Another option is Slave Zones because they open and close dampers but cannot call the equipment.
 The use of slave zones will enable you to create a zone as small as you want without major airflow repercussions.

 Would you like to learn more about proper zone sizing and system adjustments?
-Join our virtual Comfort College on April 2nd, 2021 at 9 am EST and learn how to better determine the number of zones a building needs, avoid tiny zones and micro zoning that could potentially damage the HVAC equipment.
+CLICK HERE to sign up for a virtual comfort college course and learn how to better determine the number of zones a building needs, avoid tiny zones and micro zoning that could potentially damage the HVAC equipment.